Whatever Happened to the Treehouse Masters Cast?

 Tory Jones — What Happened to the Co-Builder?

-Tory Jones is probably the cast member fans ask about second most often, and also the one with the least publicly available information.
-He appeared regularly throughout the show’s run as a builder and fabricator — one of the people actually up in the trees swinging a hammer and cutting timber, not just standing on the ground pointing at things.
+Probably should have opened with this section, honestly — because Tory Jones is the cast member with the most search traffic and the least publicly available information.
+He appeared regularly throughout the show’s run as a builder and fabricator.
+One of the people actually up in the trees swinging a hammer and cutting timber, not standing on the ground pointing at things.

 What the show made clear was that Tory had real hands-on skills.
 He wasn’t a television personality who learned enough to look competent on camera.
 He could read plans, adapt on the fly when a tree’s branch structure didn’t match the original design, and do the kind of problem-solving that happens at 30 feet off the ground when you can’t just run back to the shop.
+Don’t make my mistake of assuming his low profile means he stopped working — the evidence suggests the opposite.

-Probably should have opened with this section, honestly — because Tory is the one where the search traffic is real but the actual answers are thin.
-If you’ve found more current information about his work, the forums at TreelhouseSupply.com and the broader DIY treehouse communities on Reddit tend to have the most up-to-date sightings from people who’ve actually hired him or worked alongside him.
+If you’ve found more current information, the forums at TreehouseSupply.com and the broader DIY treehouse communities on Reddit tend to have the most up-to-date mentions from people who’ve hired him or worked alongside him.

 Chris Nyerges — Where Is He Now?

-In 2026, Chris Nyerges is still active and still teaching.
+In 2026, Chris is still active and still teaching.
 The School of Self-Reliance continues to offer workshops on wild food identification, fire-making, shelter building, and related skills.
-He’s continued writing and has maintained a presence through his website and occasional media appearances tied to preparedness and sustainability topics.
-His post-show trajectory is probably the most linear of anyone in this cast — he was doing the work before the cameras arrived, and he kept doing it after they left.
+He’s kept writing and maintained a presence through occasional media appearances tied to preparedness and sustainability topics.
+His post-show trajectory is probably the most linear of anyone in this cast — he was doing the work before the cameras arrived and kept doing it after they left.
 The show was a chapter, not the whole story.
+Foraging California runs about $18 to $22 depending on where you buy it and has become a genuinely well-regarded reference in the urban foraging space — not just a TV tie-in product gathering dust.

 The Nelson Treehouse Crew Today